puncsky/system-design-and-architecture/en/169-how-to-write-solid-code.md

 1. empathy / perspective-taking is the most important.
     1. realize that code is written for human to read first and then for machines to execute.
     2. software is so "soft" and there are many ways to achieve one thing.
 It's all about making the proper trade-offs to fulfill the requirements.
+    3. Invent and Simplify: Apple Pay RFID vs. Wechat Scan QR Code.

 2. choose a sustainable architecture to reduce human resources costs per feature.